You know I’ve been doing some work with Klutz lately, and it’s been a blast.

 - Creating a themed series: animals, flowers, sports, etc.

-Do you want to sneak a peek at our Klutz blogger event this month?
+Do you want to sneak a peek at our Klutz blogger event?
 It was so fun, and you’ll I’m sure see some familiar faces!
 (And you’ll see the Klutz studio in NYC!)

 Check it out: